 Revenue Recognition - Rental revenue in the oncology market is the Company's strategic focus.
 The Company does not recognize revenue until all of the following criteria are met: persuasive evidence of an arrangement exists, services have been rendered, the price to the customer is fixed or determinable, and collectibility is reasonably assured.
 Persuasive evidence of an arrangement is determined to exist, and collectibility is reasonably assured, at the point in which a certificate of medical necessity and assignment of benefits, signed by the physician and patient, respectively, have been received by the Company, and the Company has verified actual pump usage and insurance coverage.
 Rental revenue from electronic infusion pumps is recognized as earned over the term of the related rental agreements, normally on a month-to-month basis.
 Pump rentals are billed at the Company's established rates, which often differ from contractually allowable rates provided by third-party payors, such as Medicare, Medicaid, and commercial insurance carriers.
 Provision is made currently to reduce revenue to the estimated allowable amount per such contractual rates.
-For the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006, revenue from Medicare accounted for 32% and 33% of total revenue, respectively.
-For the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006, revenue from Blue Cross Blue Shield accounted for 21% of total revenue.
-For the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006, revenue from Medicaid accounted for 5% and 3% of total revenue, respectively.
+For the period from January 1, 2007 to October 25, 2007 revenue from Medicare accounted for 32% of total revenue.
+For the period from January 1, 2007 to October 25, 2007, revenue from Blue Cross Blue Shield accounted for 5% of total revenue.